aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/030-enable-namespace.md

 ### 5. Validate namespaces

 :::alert{header=Note type=warning}
-It can few minutes for namespaces to be created.
+It can take a few minutes for the namespaces to be created.
-Wait few minutes and try again
+Wait a few minutes and try again.
 :::

-With this setup, the webstore namespace and its policies (like LimitRange and NetworkPolicies) are automatically managed using Argo CD and Helm, driven by simple Git changes.
+With this setup, the webstore namespace and its policies (like LimitRange and NetworkPolicies) are automatically managed using ArgoCD and Helm, driven by simple Git changes.

 ```bash
 kubectl get ns --context spoke-staging